steve3535/gitlab-university/day-2/1-project-management.md

    - Description: "Document project setup and deployment process"

 For each issue:
-1. Go to Issues → List
+1. Go to Plan → Issues → List
 2. Click "New issue"
 3. Add appropriate title and description
 4. Assign to yourself
 5. Add appropriate label
 6. Link to MVP milestone
-7. Set weight (story points) if desired

 ## 5. Project Board Setup